wfxr/forgit/README.md

 ## Arch User Repository

 [AUR](https://wiki.archlinux.org/title/Arch_User_Repository) packages, maintained by the developers of forgit, are available.
-Install the [forgit](https://aur.archlinux.org/packages/forgit) package for the latest release or [forgit-git](https://aur.archlinux.org/packages/forgit-git) to stay up to date with the latest commits from the master branch of this repository.
+Install the [forgit](https://aur.archlinux.org/packages/forgit) package for the latest release or [forgit-git](https://aur.archlinux.org/packages/forgit-git) to stay up to date with the latest commits from the default branch of this repository.

 # 📝 Features